1coderookie/KobraGoNeoInsights/docs/printserver.md

 ## Old Android Devices
 Yes, you've read correct: certain software could also be installed onto your old Android device like your smartphone or your tablet.
 Namely especially OctoPrint has to be mentioned here.
 I won't go deeper here though due to my lack of experience with this solution - you'll find many informations about this around the web.
 One of those sources of informations I'd like to mention though is the video of [Thomas Sanladerer: How to run OctoPrint on your phone!](https://www.youtube.com/watch?v=74xdib_-X38) and the GitHub repository of [feelfreelinux: octo4a](https://github.com/feelfreelinux/octo4a).

+Besides the possibilty to use your old android device as a printserver, you can also use it as an additional screen for software like OctoPrint.
+That means that you don't install e.g. OctoPrint directly on the android device itself - you install an app which connects with the running instance of OctoPrint and gives you a nice UI on your smartphone.
+By doing so you could mount your old phone at the printer and interact with OctoPrint using your touchscreen or just have certain informations displayed at the screen.
+Especially when you flashed the Klipper firmware onto your maiboard this is a great solution to still being able to execute direct commands or having status informations visible while sitting in front of your printer as the regular control unit doesn't work with the Klipper firmware anymore.

 ??? tip "USB OTG"